geraltofrivia/thesis-domainadv-recurrentlm/scratch.md

 # March 26th Code Refactoring

-1. Figure out weighted cross entropy for phase 3
+1. ~~Figure out weighted cross entropy for phase 3~~
+1. ~~Model saving and these managements~~
+1. ~~How to specify in phase 3 to not use DANN?~~
+1. ~~Multitask accuracy (computed, printed individually): Phase3~~
+1. **Update phase2 to work with new training loop!!**
-2. What happens during phase 2 when one dataset is smaller than other (data iter thing)
+1. What happens during phase 2 when one dataset is smaller than other (data iter thing)
-3. ~~Model saving and these managements~~
-4. How to specify in phase 3 to load a phase 2 model or not?
+1. How to specify in phase 3 to load a phase 2 model or not?
     -> Hack, run a phase 2 with no training? (id space management)
-5. How to specify in phase 3 to not use DANN?